Walk based Laplacians for Modeling Diffusion on Complex Networks: Going for a stroll: -walk Laplacians k walk Laplacians and their backtrack-downweighted version

 \begin{remark} If $\mathcal{R}<\infty$ and $\rho(Z) > \mathcal{R}$ in either Proposition~\ref{pro:whe-we-converge} or Corollary~\ref{cor:when-we-converge}, one can introduce a parameter $0 < \alpha < 1$ to rescale the series in~\eqref{eq:fs} as $f_s(\alpha\, x)$.
 Such $\alpha$ will thus need to be chosen so that $\alpha \rho(Z) < \mathcal{R}$. \end{remark}

-We now mirror the construction in Definition~\ref{def:transformedlaplacian} and introduce an operator that includes BTDW walks of all possible lengths. \begin{definition} For any monotone sequence $\{c_k\}_{k \geq 0}$ such that $\sum_{k = 0}^{\infty} c_k Z^k$ is convergent, and for any $\mu \in [0,1]$ we define the \textit{BTDW $k$-walk transformed Laplacian} as
+We now mirror the construction in Definition~\ref{def:transformedlaplacian} and introduce an operator that includes BTDW walks of all possible lengths. \begin{definition} For any {sequence $\{c_k\}_{k\geq 0}$ that is monotonically non-increasing for $k \geq 1$ and} such that $\sum_{k = 0}^{\infty} c_k Z^k$ is convergent, and for any $\mu \in [0,1]$ we define the \textit{BTDW $k$-walk transformed Laplacian} as

 \end{definition}